astronomer/airflow-guides/guides/getting-started-with-new-cloud.md

 - If this is your first time on Astronomer, make sure you're signed up here: https://app.astronomer.cloud/
 - You'll be able to create a workspace, and go straight to the CLI Install from there.

-_Note_: If you get an error the first time you click that link - try a refresh.
+_Note_: If you get an error the first time you click that link, try a refresh.

 ## Download the CLI